-7.2.4.2 Noise Associated with the Drilling and Pinning of Piles

-In some areas, pile installation may involve drilling a socket into rock to accommodate unanticipated geotechnical conditions.
-FHWA indicates in the BA that noise generated during drilling will be well below the noise levels likely to result in physiological or behavioral effects (i.e., 206 dB re 1 $\mu$ Pa peak and 187 dB re 1 $\mu$ Pa-s cSEL for physiological effects and 150 dB re 1 $\mu$ Pa RMS for behavioral effects).
+8.2.4.2 Noise Associated with the Drilling and Pinning of Piles In some areas, pile installation may involve drilling a socket into rock to accommodate unanticipated geotechnical conditions.
+FHWA indicates in the BA that noise generated during drilling will be well below the noise levels likely to result in physiological or behavioral effects (i.e., 206 dB re 1 μ Pa peak and 187 dB re 1 μ Pa2-s cSEL for physiological effects and 150 dB re 1 μ Pa RMS for behavioral effects).
 This conclusion is supported by analysis completed by NMFS Northwest Region on bridge projects carried out in Washington State where NMFS concluded that oscillating and rotating steel casements for drilled shafts are not likely to elevate underwater sound to a level that is likely to cause injury or noise that would cause adverse changes to fish behavior (see 77 FR 23575 and NMFS 2011 Biological Opinion on the Columbia River Crossing).
 Based on this analysis, all effects to shortnose and Atlantic sturgeon exposed to noise associated with drilling into rock to facilitate the installation of piles will be insignificant and discountable.
+As of December 15, 2016, five or fewer piles are expected to be installed via drilling.
+No pinning is currently anticipated.

-7.2.4.3 Noise Associated with Installation of Piles by Impact Hammer

-All piles will be at least partially installed with impact hammers.
+8.2.4.3 Noise Associated with Installation of Piles by Impact Hammer All piles will be at least partially installed with impact hammers.
 These piles will be installed in two sections.
 The "bottom" section, which is installed first, is likely to be vibrated in (see above).
 The "top" section will then be installed with an impact hammer.

-An impact hammer will be used for 5-10 minutes for each of the trestle piles (2 and 3 foot) depending on the size and location of the pile.
+An impact hammer will be used for 5-10 minutes for each of the trestle piles depending on the size and location of the pile.
 Pile driving will occur for up to twelve hours a day except in those rare occurrences when installation of a single pile must be completed and completion of that installation would extend the work window beyond 12 hours in a particular day.